Lifars/gargamel/README.md

 Known issues
 ------------
-* WMI cannot write its output to file with symbol `_` in its path/name.
+* WMI cannot write its output to a file with symbol `_` in its path/name.

 Licensing and Copyright
 -----------------------